jiasquaredfu/Wyss-Institute-Protein-Design-Workshops/README.md

 - Open Terminal
 - Confirm conda has been properly installed by typing <pre> conda --version </pre> and enter
 2. Install homebrew
-- Navigate to folder where you want to store the software
+- Navigate to directory where you want to work
   <pre> cd /Users/jiasquared/Desktop/Wyss </pre>
-- Make and enter new directory
+- Make a new folder where you want to keep software
-  <pre> mkdir protein_design_software && cd protein_design_software </pre>
+-   <pre> mkdir protein_design_software && cd protein_design_software </pre>
 - Type  <pre> /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)" </pre> and enter
 - Confirm homebrew has been properly installed by typing <pre> brew --version </pre> and enter
 2. Install wget